- TAX INFO

 See chapter 1 of Pub.
 463 for details on how to figure your deduction using the standard meal allowance, including special rules for partial days of travel.

 Amount of deduction.
-Generally, you can deduct only 50% of your business meal and entertainment expenses, including meals incurred while away from home on business.
+In most cases, you can deduct only 50% of your business meal and entertainment expenses, including meals incurred while away from home on business.
 However, for individuals subject to the Department of Transportation (DOT) hours of service limits, that percentage is increased to 80% for business meals consumed during, or incident to, any period of duty for which those limits are in effect.
 Individuals subject to the DOT hours of service limits include the following.

 - Certain air transportation workers (such as pilots, crew, dispatchers, mechanics, and control tower operators) who are under Federal Aviation Administration regulations.